excellaco/tcp-glue/README.md

         ```
         This key will allow you to ssh through the bastion host to any of the instances you'll need to connect to.
 Keep it somewhere secure but accessible.

-1. [TODO: use script to run the 3 infrastructure sections below then clean up - they all build and run a container to do it]
-    1. RUN: `./xg-infrastructure` [TODO: WIP]

-1. Build the Sonar infrastructure:
+1. Build the Sonar infrastructure
     1. `cd ../terraform-aws-sonar-ecs-fargate`  [4]
     1. RUN: `docker build -t tcp-sonar:latest -f Docker/Dockerfile .`
         * Ensure current directory is `terraform-aws-sonar-ecs-fargate`